putitsimply/christian-bible-explained/nahum.md

 Nahum is a short book in the Old Testament.
 It is mainly about one thing: the coming fall of **Nineveh**, the capital city of **Assyria**.

+Most of the book is written as poetry, not as a calm, step-by-step explanation.
+It uses dramatic images to show the idea that violent power does not last forever.

 ## What it contains

 ### The background